File

 stompClient Client Yes

-optionally inject the [@stomp/stompjs]://github.com/stomp-js/stompjshttps Client to wrap.
-If this is not provided, a client will be constructed internally.
+Optional existing Client to wrap.
+If omitted, a new instance will be created internally.

 Properties